fotisj/fotisj.github.io/_posts/2019-01-13-Using MathJax in Github pages.md

 ```

-The [wikibooks on Latex](https://en.wikibooks.org/wiki/LaTeX) has an extensive chapter on [Mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics).
-Here an more complex example from the book:
+The [wikibooks on Latex](https://en.wikibooks.org/wiki/LaTeX) has an extensive chapter on
+[Mathematics](https://en.wikibooks.org/wiki/LaTeX/Mathematics).
+Here a more complex example from the book:

 $$
 A_{m,n} =